Write it down

 If counselling is your best option, the specialist arranges a series of confidential one-to-one sessions with a counsellor or therapist.

 You can talk with them about concerns or problems you might have.
 The counsellor will help you work through your issues and give you skills and strategies to deal with your anger better.
+Find out more about what support you can get through counselling on our page.

 Keep a note of how you're feeling: